-- Shady Rest campgrounds.
+- Non-profit youth camping areas are located at Center Lake and Shady Rest campgrounds.
 These campgrounds are designed specifically to accommodate youth groups like Boy Scouts, Girl Scouts and church youth groups.

 - Horse enthusiasts will enjoy visiting the French Creek Horse Camp, a campground specifically created for campers who want to bring their horses along.